 How to play: Create a set of index cards that on one side feature “greater than/less than” questions about the holidays.
 For example, “Which is greater: the number of candles on a Hanukkah menorah or the number of sides on a dreidel?” or “Which is less: the date of New Year’s Eve or the date of Christmas?”
 Invite students to illustrate the answers on the backs of the cards, and then ask pairs to quiz one another.
 You might put the cards in a center with an assortment of holiday books, such as several titles from National Geographic’s Holidays Around the World series.

 How to play: Draw any number of snowflakes on pieces of scrap paper and crumple them up to look like snowballs.
 Fill a trash basket with these paper snowballs.
 Invite pairs of students to toss the snowballs at each other, and then race to open them up.
 The students count the snowflakes and determine which number is greater.
 You might also make traditional paper snowflakes by folding and cutting paper.
 Challenge students to identify which snowflakes have the greatest number of openings and which have the fewest.
 Some may also have the same number, although no two snowflakes are exactly alike!

 What you need: Index cards, yellow markers or sun stickers

-How to play: On the Winter Solstice (on December 21 this year), the sun is at its lowest point all year, offering the fewest hours of daylight.
+How to play: On the Winter Solstice, the sun is at its lowest point all year, offering the fewest hours of daylight.
 Celebrate this day by making flashcards with various numbers of suns.
 Each sun represents an hour of sunlight.
 (You can use sun stickers or draw yellow circles with rays).
 Two students play.
 With cards face down, each child picks a card.
 The two compare cards.
 The child with the lower number of suns takes both cards.
 The game continues until all the cards are gone.